João Frederico Ludovice

-Johann Friedrich Ludwig (1670 in Baden-Wurttemberg – 18 January 1752 in Lisbon), known in Portugal as João Frederico Ludovice, was a German-born Portuguese architect and goldsmith.
+João Frederico Ludovice (German: Johann Friedrich Ludwig) (1670 in Baden-Wurttemberg – 18 January 1752 in Lisbon) was a German-born Portuguese architect and goldsmith.

 Early life

 The younger son of Peter Ludwig, a notary, and his wife Elisabetha Rosina von Engelhardt, Johann was born near Schwäbisch Hall in 1670.
 His family belonged to the lower Protestant nobility of Swabia.
 Like all his siblings, Johann attended the Hall grammar school.
 His father introduced him to goldsmithing.

 At the age of 19, Johann went to Augsburg and enlisted in the military, taking part in the Nine Years' War (also known as the Palatinate War), which had broken out in 1688 against France.
 During his eight year service, Johann probably served as a military engineer, acquiring formal knowledge in engineering and architecture.

 Move to Italy

 Upon leaving the army in 1697, he went to Italy in the company of the goldsmith Johann Adolf Gaap and settled in Rome, where he developed his artistic skills, particularly in sculpture and architecture, and changed his surname to Ludovice.
 His extensive knowledge in various fields earned him the favor of the Society of Jesus, who sought to utilize his rare talents and attempted to recruit him into the Society of Jesus.
 In 1700, Ludovice renounced his Lutheran faith and married Clara Agnese, a Catholic.